 Free credit score.
 This card comes with access to Chase Credit Journey, which lets you check your credit score at no cost.

 Competitive APR.
 At a APR of 16.99% variable, this isn’t the lowest APR you’ll find on a credit card — but it’s lower than some competing credit cards aimed at students.
-For instance, the Discover it® Student Cash Back comes with an APR ranging from 19.49% Variable, and the Journey® Student Rewards from Capital One® comes with an APR of 26.99% (Variable).
+For instance, the Journey® Student Rewards from Capital One® comes with an APR of 26.99% (Variable).
 Still, you shouldn’t carry a balance.
 Interest charges can quickly increase your credit card debt.
 It’s better to build a habit of paying off your card in full each month.

 What we don’t like about the Chase Freedom® Student credit card

 There’s no 0% APR introductory period.
 This card starts you right at the regular APR 16.99% variable.
 There’s no intro period for purchases or balance transfers.